 By Matt McCall

-ETFs have exploded in popularity in recent years.
-They’re easy to invest in, give you instant diversification and can be highly focused.
-I was an early adopter of ETFs and have invested in them for myself and my clients.
+ETFs – or exchange-traded funds – have exploded in popularity in recent years.
+They’re easy to invest in, give you instant diversification, and can be highly focused.

-There’s a better way to do this when it comes to investing in early stage companies.
-Our exhaustive research and analysis is designed to point us to the companies best positioned to become big winners, so we’re better off buying a basket of the top three or four companies, which still spreads out our risk but increases the likelihood that we’ll get at least one home run out of the deal – and perhaps even more.
+There’s a better way to invest when dealing with early stage trends.
+We create our own ETFs, focusing only on the strongest companies within the trends and avoiding those that will hold back our overall profits.
+My exhaustive research and analysis is designed to point us to the companies best positioned to become big winners, so we’re better off buying a basket of the top three or four companies.
+We still spread out of risk, but we increase the likelihood that we’ll get at least one home run out of the deal – and perhaps ever more.

 Don't miss out on the incredible megatrends that are shaping today's market.
 Gain access to the most powerful market insights and stock advice from Matt McCall absolutely FREE.
 Join Today!